 Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+ALGs allow for a margin of safety.
+Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Lead and Copper Date Sampled MCLG Action Level (AL) 90th Percentile # Sites Over AL Units Violation Likely Source of Contamination 00/07/00/0 1.0 1.0 0.4.40 0 Excited a first and descention to a date of Copper 09/07/2013 1.3 1.3 0.142 0 ppm Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems.
-Lead 09/07/2013 0 15 0 0 ppb Ν Corrosion of household plumbing systems; Erosion of natural deposits.
+Lead and Copper Date Sampled MCLG Action Level (AL) 90th Percentile # Sites Over AL Units Violation Likely Source of Contamination Copper 2016 1.3 1.3 0.1 0 ppm Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems.
+Lead